 Lacrosse the Nations Lacrosse the Nations unifies the US lacrosse community to sustainably improve education and health while creating hope and opportunity for children in need.
 With lacrosse as PE and after school programs, Lacrosse the Nations holistic approach includes a life skills curriculum, nutrition program, coach’s scholarship program and monthly field trips.
 All with the goal of providing children in impoverished communities the skills to improve their mental, physical and emotional well-being.
 With a deep commitment to sustainability, Lacrosse the Nations establishes programs that are culturally relevant, and led by leaders within the communities they serve.
 Currently, LtN runs four international programs in Nicaragua and Costa Rica as well as two domestic programs in Ohio and Virginia.

 Additive Adventure By Majka Burhardt is a non-profit that creates integrated environmental, cultural, adventure and media projects centered around Additive Adventure: when adventure goes beyond exploration to cultural and environmental connections to create a larger conversation resulting in global impact.
 Positive Tracks and Majka Burhardt partner to create high-profile, high-energy, and high-production value initiatives that launch passionate youth into being global change-makers.
-The Lost Mountain Project pushes the bounds of science, adventure, and conservation, exploring this trifecta in the culminating The Lost Mountain Film.
+Additive Adventure 2015 Lost Mountain Next Gen Symposium is Phase 2 of Majka Burhardt’s The Lost Mountain Project & Film.